Darxo/Hardened/README.md

 ### Dynamic Party Adjustments

-- Tweak the party compositions of many factions
+- Change the party compositions of many factions
 	- reducing on average the amount of different entity types in that party
 	- increasing the amount of higher tier units allowed at the same time
 - Add **Brigand Highwayman** as new T1 of the BanditLeader Unitblock
 - Add **Nomad Outlaw** as the new T1 of the NomadLeader UnitBlock
+- Add **Hollenhund** as possible unit for ghost-only parties
 - **Gladiators** have a 10% chance to appear in southern Caravans during the later parts of the game
 - **Slaves** have a 40% chance to appear in southern Caravans (instead of being almost guaranteed)
 - Mercenaries will more gradually appear in caravan parties, instead of suddenly and in great numbers